Golden Needle Awards

-Golden Needle Awards is a judged and themed exhibit premiering with EGA’s 2020 National Seminar: Boston Stitch Party.
+Golden Needle Awards is a judged and themed exhibit premiering with EGA’s 2021 National Seminar: The Magnificent Stitch in Chicago!
 It is open to all forms of creative needlework, from EGA members at all levels of expertise—beginners to highly experienced.

-Below you will find important information about the exhibit including entry requirements, artist statement instructions and more.
-Once you are ready click Exhibit Entry Form to submit your entry.
+Below you will find important information about the exhibit including the theme, entry requirements, artist statement instructions and more.

 For more information, contact Ellie Ames at email@example.com.

-All entries will be judged by EGA judges based on how your piece demonstrates the theme “Boston Stitch Party”, technical excellence, color and design, suitability of materials used, and finishing.
+All entries will be judged by EGA judges based on how your piece demonstrates the theme, technical excellence, color and design, suitability of materials used, and finishing.
 Ribbons will be awarded in the areas of Canvas, Counted Thread, Surface Embroidery and Beading for both professional and non-professional entries.
-At the seminar closing banquet, Judges’ Choice, Best of Show, Viewers’ Choice, Best Depiction of the theme, and best EGA Class awards will be presented.

 - Only one entry per entrant.
 Visit the Education Exhibit Entry Form to submit your entry